-Follow up: For students who identified as being either a 1 or a 2, ask a) what do you need?
-And b) what can I do to help?
+Follow up: Have private conversations with students who indicate they are a 1 or 2 and as a) 'what do you need'?
+And b) 'is there something I can do to help'?

-7. Vote with your feet
+3. Vote with your feet

 Designate an area of the room for each of the 5 Faces.
 Have students walks to the part of the classroom that corresponds with which Face they currently are.